The Newton County Library board voted Tuesday to close the library’s Seneca branch.

 She said those who cannot afford a computer or Internet at home utilize the library’s computer resources to search or apply for jobs or to sign up for unemployment benefits.
 She also noted that many employers now require applicants to apply online.

-Page 2 of 3 - Once the Seneca branch closes, residents would need to make the 16-mile drive to Neosho’s library to have access to the Newton County library’s resources.
+Once the Seneca branch closes, residents would need to make the 16-mile drive to Neosho’s library to have access to the Newton County library’s resources.

 Bennett said that is a drive some of his townspeople are unable to make.